-When using Conga Contracts with Salesforce CPQ, terms are generated from the CPQ term library rather than the Conga Contracts library.
+When using Conga Contracts for Salesforce with Salesforce CPQ, terms are generated from the CPQ term library rather than the Conga Contracts for Salesforce library.
 Quote Terms can be found as an object within Salesforce.

 Currently only works in Lightning enabled Salesforce orgs.
-Also, enhanced CPQ documents are not supported with Conga Contracts.
+Also, enhanced CPQ documents are not supported with Conga Contracts for Salesforce.

-The flow for using Conga Contracts with Salesforce CPQ is as follows:
+The flow for using Conga Contracts for Salesforce with Salesforce CPQ is as follows:

 - Click Generate Document.
 This uses the CPQ document engine to create a CPQ quote.